Non-stop flights to Jakarta (CGK)

 From Sorong, you can fly non-stop with Batik Air or Garuda Indonesia (SkyTeam).

-From Tanjung Pandan, there are 5 airlines that have direct services to Jakarta, which are Citilink, Lion Air, Nam Air, Sriwijaya Air and Super Air Jet.
+From Tanjung Pandan, there are 4 airlines that have direct services to Jakarta, which are Citilink, Lion Air, Sriwijaya Air and Super Air Jet.

-From Tanjung Redeb and Tarakan, all direct flights to Jakarta are operated by Batik Air.
+From Tanjung Pinang and Tanjung Redeb, all direct flights to Jakarta are operated by Batik Air and Citilink.

-From Ternate, direct flights are offered by Batik Air, Garuda Indonesia (SkyTeam) and Lion Air.
+From Ternate, direct flights are offered by Batik Air, Garuda Indonesia (SkyTeam) and Sriwijaya Air.

-From Yogyakarta, airlines that operate direct flights are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air, Orbest Orizonia, Super Air Jet and TransNusa.
+From Yogyakarta, airlines that operate direct flights are Batik Air, Citilink, Garuda Indonesia (SkyTeam), Lion Air, Nam Air, Pelita Air, Sriwijaya Air and TransNusa.

 Alternative airports near Jakarta